-Tip: As of release 3.5.0, you can add multiple user credentials to fwupdate.cfg.
+Tip: You can add multiple user credentials to fwupdate.cfg.
 Each 'user' line must be immediately followed by its 'password' line.
 PX3TS will authenticate listed user credentials one by one until one of them succeeds, or until all user credentials fail.